 What do Face masks, coffee filters and vacuum cleaner filter have in common?

-The answer is Melitta.
+If you answered Melitta you're absolutely correct!
 Because it now makes all three.

 Chances are, you wouldn’t be drinking clean, filtered coffee today if it weren’t for German housewife Melitta Bentz.
 A century ago, she invented a disposable coffee filter out of paper.
 And the company she founded became so successful it expanded into other areas.
 Today, her spirit of innovation is being applied to a very different problem – face masks for the COVID-19 epidemic.

 The convergence of three elements at Melitta made this possible -- the virus, its coffee filters and the vacuum cleaner filters it began making a few years ago.